AnnaNOh/go-nimbly/README.md

 ![Search](https://media.giphy.com/media/RMy60W37wvcKYvGzLi/giphy.gif)

 1. Build a UI for web browsers that takes a user input
-2. Make a callout to a 3rd party API with user input I chose to use https://www,metaweather.com/api/
+2. Make a callout to a 3rd party API with user input.
+(I chose to use https://www.metaweather.com/api/)
 3. Display the data in a nice way below the user input
 4. Deploy it to Heroku

 ## Bonus

-1. Animations Galore! - CSS is the best part of any project
+1. Animations Galore!
+CSS is the best part of any project
 2. Responsive Design
 3. Go Nimbly inspired color scheme and design - Does it look familiar?